keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 ---

-Yeah, I know the title is a bit much.

 Alrighty, fam.
 Today’s the day.
 We’re going to talk about "detoxing".

 Detoxing gets thrown around a lot these days in both the nutrition and yoga circles.